santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 ```

 1. Copy and paste the code in the vscode editor.

 2. Replace the _url with the flow URL (from the Step 5)

     ![Add Ceremony](/images/powerpages/vscode-edit-url.png)

+    **Important:**
+    Note that inside the script the following code is used to define the inputs to the power automate flow:

+    ```javascript
+    var data = {}

+    data["customerName"] = name
+    data["customerEmail"] = email
+    ```

+    This is the data that will be sent to the power automate flow, and it has to be named as the inputs defined in the flow (from the Step 3.2.1).
+If you change the name or add more inputs in the Step 3.2.1, you will need to change the name or add the new variables in the script.

 3. Save the file and refresh the power pages page.